 Worst online casino scams

 There are so many online casinos flooding the market place these days that it can often be hard to tell the genuine, responsible operators from those that are as bent as the Soviet sickle.
 So how can you spot a trustworthy online casino operator from a dud?
 What are some common scams or dodgy tactics employed to swindle you?
 What are some trusted online casinos?
+Below we’ll highlight the biggest online casino scams to avoid and highlight safe gambling sites.

 How to avoid online casino scams